wpmetabox/mb-elementor-integrator/readme.txt

 If you like this plugin, you might also like our other WordPress products:

-- [Slim SEO](https://wpslimseo.com): A fast, lightweight and full-featured SEO plugin for WordPress with minimal configuration.
+- [Slim SEO](https://wpslimseo.com) - A fast, lightweight and full-featured SEO plugin for WordPress with minimal configuration.
-- [Slim SEO Schema](https://wpslimseo.com/products/slim-seo-schema/): The best plugin to add schemas (structured data, rich snippets) to WordPress.
+- [Slim SEO Schema](https://wpslimseo.com/products/slim-seo-schema/) - An advanced, powerful and flexible plugin to add schemas to WordPress.
-- [Slim SEO Link Manager](https://wpslimseo.com/products/slim-seo-link-manager/): Build internal link easier in WordPress with real-time reports.
+- [Slim SEO Link Manager](https://wpslimseo.com/products/slim-seo-link-manager/) - Build internal link easier in WordPress with real-time reports.
-- [GretaThemes](https://gretathemes.com): Free and premium WordPress themes that clean, simple and just work.
+- [GretaThemes](https://gretathemes.com) - Free and premium WordPress themes that clean, simple and just work.
-- [Auto Listings](https://wpautolistings.com): The car sale and dealership plugin for WordPress
+- [Auto Listings](https://wpautolistings.com) - A car sale and dealership plugin for WordPress.

 == Installation ==